-Most interface connectors are keyed for correct insertion; that is, a notch or a missing pin on one connector matches a tab or a filled-in hole on the other connector.
+Most interface connectors are keyed for correct insertion; that is, a notch or a missing pin on one connector matches a tab or a filled-in hole on the other

-When connecting an IDE cable, ensure you align the colored stripe with the pin 1 connector.
-When disconnecting an IDE cable, grasp the colored pull tab and pull until the connector detaches.
+When you connect an IDE cable, ensure that you align the colored stripe with the pin 1 connector.
+When you disconnect an IDE cable, grasp the colored pull tab and pull until the connector detaches.

-When connecting and disconnecting a serial ATA cable, hold the cable by the connector at each end.
+When you connect and disconnect a serial ATA cable, hold the cable by the connector at each end.